akademi4eg/fnnt/README.md

 Main purpose of this toolbox is to be flexible enough to do ANN architectures related experiments.

 So far it supports only basic building blocks for a network.
-Yet, it is still possible to achieve up to 1.41% error rate on MNIST.
+Yet, it is still possible to achieve circa 1.4% error rate on MNIST.

 Some of the features:
 * RELU, tansig and softmax activation functions